Talk to an Experienced Child Custody Lawyer in Houston

 The possessory parent has visitation every spring break when the parents live farther apart, instead of every other spring break when the parents live near each other.
 Similarly, summer visitation is expanded to 42 days, instead of 30 days.
 Finally, if a parent is unable to visit on the first, third, and fifth weekend due to distance, the possessory parent may choose any one weekend per month for visits.

-Team up with one of the child custody lawyers at Ramos Law Group to learn more about which child custody options are best for you.
+Team up with one of the child custody lawyers of Houston at Ramos Law Group to learn more about which child custody options are best for you.

 Are Parenting Classes Required in Custody Cases?